howonlee/howonlee.github.io/_posts/2017-11-09-Hard%20Problems%20Of%20Consciousness%2c%20Consciousness%20Of%20Hard%20Problems.md

 and the statistical physics of disordered systems, where it is a

-> cavity method to find magnetizations and related quantities for single instances of complicated dilute mean field spin glasses in the zero temperature limit, taking advantage of the structure of the interaction graph, using the Bethe-Peierls ansatz.
+> cavity method to find magnetizations and related quantities for single instances of dilute mean field spin glasses in the zero temperature limit, taking advantage of the structure of the interaction graph, using the Bethe-Peierls ansatz.

 The canny reader may have realized that those two sentences are only a little different from each other.